cbkinase/Methods-in-Similarity-Analysis/README.md

 ## From Sets to Boolean Matrices

-Instead of thinking of our data as a collection of sets, it's helpful to conceptualize it instead as a Boolean matrix, even if it unlikely to actually be stored that way, or ever be materialized in the first place.
+Instead of thinking of our data as a collection of sets, it's helpful to conceptualize it instead as a Boolean matrix, even if it is unlikely to be stored that way, or ever be materialized in the first place.

 1) Let the rows of the matrix be the elements of the universal set: for example, the set of all <i>k</i>-shingles.
 2) Let the columns of the matrix represent each set.